kyang5/coursedescriptions/source/courses/comp333.rst

 About
 =====

-This course studies the architectures, frameworks, and tools required to develop and compose web services and clients
+This course studies the architectures, frameworks, and tools required to develop and compose web services and clients.

 Description
 ===========